Yolan10/AIgentChat-Dspy-/README.md

 real time with filenames beginning with `improve_`.

-Each improved prompt is additionally appended to `logs/improved_prompts.txt` with the run number, the optimizer method used, and the timestamp.
+Each improved prompt is additionally appended to `logs/improved_prompts.txt` with the run number, the conversation count when the improvement occurred, the dataset size at that time, the optimizer method used, and the timestamp.
 Entries are prefixed with `instructions=` and long prompts are wrapped every 150 characters for readability.
 The prompt improver's own instructions are logged separately